South Korea Watchdog Intensifies Crackdown on China-Linked Notes

 The probe shines the spotlight on investing trends in South Korea where an insufficient pension system and a general penchant for risky trades have prompted retail investors to pile into highly speculative bets.
 Authorities are now seeking to address the situation, with regulators creating a team to manage potential investor complaints related to possible losses from the equity-linked notes.

+READ: China Rout Set to Roil $71 Billion Korea Market for Exotic Notes

+The securities, which promise bond-like coupons and early redemptions unless the underlying assets drop below a certain level, have lured the country’s elderly during the low interest rates era.
+Investors often overlooked the risk that once that threshold is breached, losses can be magnified.

-About 15.4 trillion won ($11.7 billion) worth of the equity-linked securities will mature this year as investors couldn’t meet the requirements for early redemption, the FSS said in the statement.
-Some of the notes were sold in 2021 when the HSCEI was above 12,000 whereas the gauge is now trading at less than half that level.
+The notes in focus were mostly sold in 2021 when the HSCEI peaked above 12,000.
+The gauge is now trading at less than half that level.

 Most Read from Bloomberg Businessweek